robiningelbrecht/statistics-for-strava/docs/configuration/config-yaml-example.md

     #  - 'https://server.arcgisonline.com/ArcGIS/rest/services/Reference/World_Boundaries_and_Places/MapServer/tile/{z}/{y}/{x}.png'
     # Enables or disables grayscale styling on the heatmap.
     enableGreyScale: true
+  photos:
+    # Optional, an array of sport types for which photos should be hidden on the photos page.
+    # A full list of allowed options is available on https://statistics-for-strava-docs.robiningelbrecht.be/#/configuration/main-configuration?id=supported-sport-types
+    hidePhotosForSportTypes: []
   # With this list you can decide the order the sport types will be rendered in.
 For example in the tabs on the dashboard.
   # You don't have to include all sport types.
 Sport types not included in this list will be rendered by the app default.
   # A full list of allowed options is available on https://statistics-for-strava-docs.robiningelbrecht.be/#/configuration/main-configuration?id=supported-sport-types